 Within the scope of land use planning, the PEP department facilitates the Planning Commission, issues building and zoning permits, along with arranging environmental assessments for tribal infrastructure projects in accordance with the National Environmental Policy Act of 1970.
 All of which provides an opportunity for the environmental and related social and economic effects of proposed actions to be thoroughly reviewed prior to any action taken.

 Currently, the PEP department is working with the Environmental Protection Agency (EPA), US Army Corps of Engineers (USACE), the Bureau of Indian Affairs (BIA) and consulting firm Ad Astra to develop a long-term integrated land and water management plan that will help to guide the Nation’s resources in a sustainable effort for the future.
 Right now, the Nation’s land is used for a lot of agriculture production, like grazing, hay and row crops.
-As the reservation landscape is impacted by weather phenomena such as droughts or floods brought on due to climate change, the plan will look at constraints and opportunities to best adapt to those changes.
+As the common land landscape is impacted by weather phenomena such as droughts or floods brought on due to climate change, the plan will look at constraints and opportunities to best adapt to those changes.

 The PBPN Planning and Environmental Protection department is located at 15498 K Road, tucked behind the Nation’s Fire department.
 The department can be reached at 785-966-8032, and they have information available on the Nation’s website www.pbpindiantribe.com/pep/.
 To stay up to date on PEP happenings follow them on Facebook @PBPNPEP or PBPN Planning and Environmental Protection.